 If you’re accident-prone like me, some kind of easy-to-use locking mechanism is pretty much essential.

-7 Things To Consider When Buying a Camping Knife
+7 Things to Consider When Buying a Knife for Camping

 So down to brass tacks.
 You need a knife.
 How do you choose it?

-Here's the main features you need to consider.
+Here are the main features you need to consider…

 Or, to put it simply, what you want to do with your knife.